Fabian-85/videoflix/README.md

 # Videoflix Backend Project

-Videoflix is a video streaming plattform.
+Videoflix is a Django/DRF-Backend application for streaming video inspired by Netflix.
+Uploaded videos are automatically transcoded to 480p/720p/1080p and delivered as HLS (M3U8 + segments).
+Authentication uses JWT stored in HttpOnly cookies, and heavy work runs asynchronously via Redis/RQ.

 ## Features
 - User authentication with JWT Token